uuupah/11ty_neocities/src/blog/2026-spring-cleaning.md

 ### allday goods knives
 {% blogImage "/_assets/img/blog_2026/allday.webp", 360 %}
-i normally don't fuck around with my knives too much - i'm of the opinion that buying a good knife and sharpening block is almost always the biggest improvement you can have to your kitchen experience (as long as you have the requiste basics of pots and pans and potato peelers and the like) and i dont always trust knives that are a bit too "fun", nor knives that are forgetd in the japanese style with english where the maker's mark should be. but i'm willing to make an exception because these ones look so damn cool. the blade is made in germany which is a good start, and hopefully one day i'll snag one and be able to comment on its actualy quality
+i normally don't fuck around with my knives too much - i'm of the opinion that buying a good knife and sharpening block is almost always the biggest improvement you can have to your kitchen experience (as long as you have the requiste basics of pots and pans and potato peelers and the like) and i dont always trust knives that are a bit too "fun", nor knives that are forged in the japanese style with english text where the maker's mark should be. but i'm willing to make an exception because these ones look so damn cool. the blade is made in germany which is a good start, and hopefully one day i'll snag one and be able to comment on its actualy quality

 ### extra
 ## chop suey by torwai